nImEHuntet/NIS2-Compliance-Testing-Tool-for-Hospitals/README.md

 - `assurance` ∈ `None` | `Low` | `Medium` | `High`
 - `qid` = question number 1–30 (see the questionnaire in `NIS2_Compliance_Test.py`)

-Copy an example from `JSON Examples/` and edit it to assess your own organisation.
+Copy an example from `JSON Examples/` and edit it to assess your own organization.

 ---